- Large 5 bedroom house just behind the wonderful beach at Harlyn, with 2 sitting rooms and wonderful views across Harlyn Bay to Trevose Head

 - Charismatic and interesting period property that has been sympathetically maintained to provide a great holiday home for 2 or 3 families

 - Large and enclosed garden being perfect for all kinds of ball games, and with the added advantage of a circular garden gazebo and sun room for relaxing when the warmth fades

-- Footpath to the centre of Harlyn beach and the Harlyn Inn pub in under 5 minutes walk
+- Footpath to the centre of Harlyn beach in under 5 minutes walk

 For seasonal pricing downloads visit the Pricing page.